 The most difficult thing about making pickles is deciding which recipe to use.
 This is my favorite recipe for a sweet and crunchy bread and butter pickle, to dress up a sandwich or eat straight from the jar.
-The recipe can be adapted for other garden vegetables such as baby zucchini or even small round lemon cucumbers.
 Grape leaves contain an enzyme that keeps the pickles naturally crisp.

 24 medium (about 8 pounds) clean, whole pickling cucumbers,